Documentation Index

 Note

-3. Test application server connection
+3. Test the application server connection

 Once you complete setting up the access environment, use the terminal program to test if you can connect to the application server properly.

-You can refer to the following guides:
+You may refer to the following guides:

 4. Create MySQL Server